 This has prompted a renewed interest, and opportunity to fully invest, in value-based care.
 According to a September 2021 insights report from Xtelligent Healthcare Media, “nearly half of healthcare leaders said the pandemic would “propel the industry away from fee-for-service.”

-Here are four emerging trends in value-based care to keep an eye on in 2022.
+Here are four emerging trends in value-based care to keep an eye on.

 COVID-19 has forever changed the way consumers seek and access quality healthcare.